-Francis J. Sheed, the great English soap-box orator, apologist and founder of Sheed & Ward Publishing, is as good as Catholic catechists come.
-For the best popular introduction to Catholic theology, this man’s writings are the place to start.
+Francis J. Sheed, the great English soap-box orator, apologist, and founder of Sheed & Ward Publishing, is as good as Catholic teachers in print come.
+For the best popular introduction to Catholic theology, read the following four books in order:

 III.
 Theology And Sanity